sumcumo/vue-history/README.md

 import VueHistory from '@sum.cumo/vue-history'

 Vue.use(VueHistory, {
-  // in strict mode, VueHistory will watch for untracked data-changes
+  // in strict mode, Vue History will watch for untracked data-changes
   // you might want to disable this expensive process in production
   strict: process.env.NODE_ENV === 'development', // default: true
 })